RisingStack/react-easy-state/README.md

 <details>
 <summary>Usage with (pre v4.4) React Router.</summary>
 <p></p>

-When you use React Router together with `view` you have to do the same trick that applies to Redux's `connect` and MobX's `observer`.

 * If routing is not updated properly, wrap your `view(Comp)` - with the `Route`s inside - in `withRouter(view(Comp))`.
 This lets react-router know when to update.